rohanmanthani/scrapedin/SELECTOR_FIXES.md

 **Ultimate Fallback:**
 - Any `<h1>` element on the page (with length validation)

-### 2. Fixed Company and Title Extraction
+### 2. Fixed Company and Title Extraction with Experience Section Priority

-**Rewrote the logic to properly distinguish between:**
+**Completely rewrote the extraction logic with proper prioritization:**

+1. **PRIORITY: Experience Section First** - Extract from the actual Experience section to get the most recent/current position
+2. **FALLBACK: Top Card** - Only use top card selectors if Experience section extraction fails

+**What's extracted:**
-- `currentCompany` - Company name extracted from company links (`<a href="/company/...">`)
+- `currentCompany` - Company name from the first non-ended experience (or first experience if all have end dates)
-- `currentCompanyUrl` - Full URL to the company's LinkedIn page (NEW field)
+- `currentCompanyUrl` - Full LinkedIn company URL extracted from company links in Experience section (NEW field)
-- `currentTitle` - Current job position (NOT the headline, which is the descriptive text under the name)
+- `currentTitle` - Job title from the first non-ended experience (NOT the headline)

-**Key changes:**
-- Company name and URL are now extracted together from company links to ensure they match
-- Title extraction explicitly excludes company names and headlines to prevent confusion
-- Added selectors that target the experience section structure rather than just matching class names
+**Why this matters:**
+- LinkedIn's top card sometimes shows featured/highlighted companies, not necessarily current employment
+- The Experience section is structured data with the actual employment history
+- First experience without an end date = current position
+- This approach is more reliable and matches user expectations

 ### 3. Enhanced Other Field Selectors